mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

-##### Active and Reactive Power Flows
+##### Active and Reactive Power Flow
-Similarly, we can compute the active and reactive power flows at both the "from" and "to" bus ends of the specific branch by utilizing the provided functions below:
+Similarly, we can compute the active and reactive power flow at both the "from" and "to" bus ends of the specific branch by utilizing the provided functions below:
 ```@example ComputationPowersCurrentsLosses
 from = powerFrom(system, model; label = 2)
 to = powerTo(system, model; label = 2)